safurrier/mcp-filesystem/README.md

 }
 ```

-Note: The `run` command at the end is required as it specifies the subcommand to execute.
+> Note: The `--directory` flag is important as it tells uv where to find the repository containing run_server.py.
+Replace `/path/to/mcp-filesystem/repo` with the actual path to where you cloned the repository on your system.

 ## Development